coni2k/SS/Notes.md

 --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- --- ---
 HOT STUFF;

+. sudokuId as querystring - and the application should listen when its loading - localhost/5 - load sudoku 5
+history.js?!

 . proper new/remove hint - is it possible to merge hint + square
 dynamic hints?

-. sudokuId as querystring - and the application should listen when its loading - localhost/5 - load sudoku 5
-history.js?!

-. looks like there is a problem with hints load / refresh after reset?

 .
 Solving Methods?;
 .
 Square's last no